Finding information, support and advice about your child’s lung condition

-If your child needs more support, they may be referred to a team of specialists, sometimes called an MDT.
+If your child needs more support, they may be referred to a team of specialists, sometimes called a multidisciplinary team (MDT).
 The team will include health care professionals with a range of skills.

 - Respiratory paediatrician.
 A doctor for children who is a specialist in children’s lung and breathing conditions.
 You may need to be referred to one outside your local area.

 - Specialist paediatric or paediatric respiratory nurse.
 A nurse who specialises in children and, in some cases, children with lung and breathing conditions.
 They may run the clinic you attend for your child’s check-ups.

 - Therapists.
-There are different kinds of therapists who will work with you to make sure you child is doing as well as they can in different areas of development.
+There are different kinds of health care professionals who will work with you to make sure your child is doing as well as they can in different areas of development.
 Depending on their needs your child might be referred to: